xataio/pgzx/README.md

 We use Nix to provide a local development shell.
 But you should be able to run the following scripts without the development shell.

+We would recommend the [nix-installer from DeterminateSystems](https://github.com/DeterminateSystems/nix-installer).
+The installer enables Nix Flakes (used by this project) out of the box and also provides an uninstaller.

 TODO: test the scripts without development shell

-TODO: recommend nix installer

 TODO: support to create develpment shell in docker container